-1. 4-H members may exhibit one entry per class.

-- 2. To qualify for the 4-H Fair Food Auction, the food item must earn a purple ribbon, with the exception of Class #145 Decorated Food Items.
+- 1. 4-H members may exhibit one entry per class. - To qualify for the 4-H Fair Food Auction, the food item must earn a purple ribbon, with the exception of Class #145 Decorated Food Items.
 For Class #145, items earning purple or blue ribbons will qualify for the auction.
 A maximum of two items will sell per exhibitor.
 The exhibitor will receive 50% of their highest selling item.
-If an exhibitor qualifies more than two items for the auction, the superintendents decide which two items will sell. - 3.
+If an exhibitor qualifies more than two items for the auction, superintendents decide which two items sell. - 3.
 For food safety purposes, any food with custard and dairy-based fillings and frostings (ex.
 Cream Cheese), raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration will be disqualified and not judged.
-Refer to K-State Research and Extension Publication, 4H488, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions.
-Further Clarification: If cream cheese or sour cream (or anything else considered a dairy product) is mixed into the entire batter and baked sufficiently, it does not require refrigeration and is allowed.
-If the dairy product (cream cheese, etc.) is in a filling, then it is not considered baked in with the dry ingredients and remains moister, therefore requiring refrigeration and will NOT be allowed. - 4.
-Alcohol (ex.
+Refer to K-State Research and Extension Publication, 4H488, Judge's Guide for Food and Nutrition Exhibits, or call the Extension for more information.
+Further Clarification: If cream cheese or sour cream (or anything considered a dairy product) is mixed into the entire batter and baked sufficiently, it does not require refrigeration will be allowed.
+If the dairy product (cream cheese, etc.) is in a filling, then it is not considered baked in with the dry ingredients and remains moister, therefore requiring refrigeration and will NOT be allowed.

+- Alcohol (ex.
 Wine, beer and hard liquor) is not allowed as an ingredient in food entries.
-Entries with alcohol in the recipe will be disqualified and not judged. - Recipes are required for all food product exhibits including box mixes.
-Products without recipes will be discounted one ribbon group.
-(Ex.
-Blue ribbon product will receive red.) - 6.
-Food exhibits should be in food grade plastic bags, disposable plastic containers or boxes and placed on paper or foam plates or foil covered cardboard. - 7.
+Entries with alcohol in the recipe will be disqualified and not judged. - 5.
+Recipes are required for all food product exhibits including box mixes.
+Products without recipes will be discounted one ribbon group. - 6.
+Food exhibits should be in food grade plastic bags, disposable plastic containers or boxes and placed on paper or foam plates or foil covered cardboard.
+Container will not be judged. - 7.
 Attach gummed label to bottom of plate or cardboard.
 Labels are available at the Extension Office.
 Please do this prior to arriving at the fair. - 8.
 All un-frosted cakes should be exhibited in an upright position with crust showing, except for cakes made with special designs such as Bundt cakes.
-They should have top crust side down. - 9.
-Educational classes: Exhibits may be in the form of a poster, notebook or display.
+They should have top crust side down. - Educational classes: Exhibits may be in the form of a poster, notebook or display.
 Follow copyright laws.
 Select materials that will withstand fair conditions.
-No card table displays are allowed.
+No card table displays.
 If the exhibit is a poster, it must not be larger than 22" x 28".
-If the exhibit is a display, maximum size is a 3' x 4' tri-fold display board.
-Name and county must be clearly marked on educational exhibit.
-NOTE: A collection of your favorite recipes in a recipe box or notebook does not constitute an educational exhibit.
+If a display, maximum size is a 3' x 4' tri-fold display board.
+Name and district must be clearly marked on educational exhibit.
+NOTE: Collection of favorite recipes in a box or notebook doesn't constitute an educational exhibit.